lyteword/chspurgeon-tod/volume-3/psalm-73.md

 **Whole Psalm.** In this Psalm, the psalmist (Asaph) relates the great difficulty which existed in his own mind, from the consideration of the wicked.
 He observes (Ps 73:2-3), *As for me, my feet were almost gone; my steps had well nigh slipped.
 For I was envious at the foolish, when I saw the prosperity of the wicked.* In the fourth and following verses he informs us what, in the wicked, was his temptation.
 In the first place, he observed, that they were *prosperous,* and all things went well with them.
 He then observed their *behaviour* in their prosperity, and the use which they made of it; and that God, notwithstanding such abuse, *continued* their prosperity.
 Then he tells us by what means he was helped out of this difficulty, viz., by going into the *sanctuary* (Ps 73:16-17), and proceeds to inform us what considerations they were which helped him, viz.,—

-1\.The consideration of the *miserable end* of wicked men.
+1\.
+The consideration of the *miserable end* of wicked men.
 However they prosper for the present, yet they come to a woeful end at last (Ps 73:18-20).

-2\.The consideration of the *blessed end* of the saints.
+2\.
+The consideration of the *blessed end* of the saints.
 Although the saints, while they live, may be afflicted, yet they come to a happy end at last (Ps 73:21-24).

-3\.The consideration that the godly have a much *better portion* than the wicked, even though they have no other portion but God; as in Ps 73:25-26.
+3\.
+The consideration that the godly have a much *better portion* than the wicked, even though they have no other portion but God; as in Ps 73:25-26.

 Though the wicked are in prosperity, and are not in trouble as other men; yet the godly, though in affliction, are in a state infinitely better, because they have God for their portion.
 They need desire nothing else: he that hath God hath all.
 Thus the psalmist professes the sense and apprehension which he had of things: *Whom have I in heaven but thee? and there is none upon earth that I desire beside thee.* In the twenty-fourth verse the psalmist takes notice how the saints are happy in God, both when they are in this world and also when they are taken to another.
 They are blessed in God in this world, in that *he guides them by his counsel;* and when he takes them out of it they are still happy, in that *he receives them to glory.* This probably led him to declare that he desired *no other portion,* either in this world or in that to come, either in heaven or upon earth. *Jonathan Edwards.*

 **Verse 1.** *Truly:* it's but a particle; but the smallest filings of gold are gathered up.
 Little pearls are of great price.
 And this small particle is not of small use, being rightly applied and improved.
 First, take it (as our translators gave it us) as *a note of asseveration.
 Truly.* It's a word of faith, opposite to the psalmist's sense and Satan's injections.
 Whatsoever sense sees or feels, whatsoever Satan insinuates and says; yet precious faith with confidence asserts, *Truly, verily God is good.* He is not only good in word, but in deed also.
 Not only seemingly good, but certainly good.
 Secondly, consider it as *an adversative particle, Yet, * so our old translation.
 Ainsworth renders it, *yet surely;* taking in the former and this together.
 And then the sense runs thus: How ill soever things go in the world, how ill soever it fares with God's church and people amongst men, *yet God is good* to Israel.
 Thirdly, some conceive that the word carries *admiration.* Oh, how good is God to Israel.
 Where expressions and apprehensions fail, there the psalmist takes up God's providence with admiration.
 Oh, how wonderfully, how transcendently good is God to Israel!
 This *yet* (as I conceive) hath a threefold reference to the body of the Psalm.
 For as interpreters observe, though these words are set in the beginning, yet they suggest the conclusion of the psalmist's conflict.
 And the psalmist seems to begin somewhat abruptly. *Yet God is good.* But having filled his thoughts with his former follies and fears, and now seeing himself in a safe condition both for the present and the future, he is full of confidence and comfort; and that which was the strongest and chiefest in his heart now breaks our first: *Yet God is good.*

-1\.This *yet* relates unto his sufferings, Ps 73:14: *All the day long have I been plagued, and chastened every morning.* Notwithstanding the variety and frequency of the saint's sufferings, *yet God is good.* Though sorrow salutes them every morning at their first awaking, and trouble attends them to bed at night, *yet God is good.* Though temptations many and terrible make batteries and breeches upon their spirits, *yet God is good to Israel.*
+1\.
+This *yet* relates unto his sufferings, Ps 73:14: *All the day long have I been plagued, and chastened every morning.* Notwithstanding the variety and frequency of the saint's sufferings, *yet God is good.* Though sorrow salutes them every morning at their first awaking, and trouble attends them to bed at night, *yet God is good.* Though temptations many and terrible make batteries and breeches upon their spirits, *yet God is good to Israel.*

-2\.This *yet* reflects upon his sinning, the fretting and wrangling of his distempered heart (Ps 73:2-3,21).
+2\.
+This *yet* reflects upon his sinning, the fretting and wrangling of his distempered heart (Ps 73:2-3,21).
 Though sinful motions do mutiny in the soul against God's wise administration, though there be foolish, proud quarrelling with divine providence, and inexcusable distrust of his faithful promises; though fretfulness at others prosperity and discontent at their own adversity, *yet God is good.* Israel's sinful distempers cause not the Almighty to change the course of his accustomed goodness.
 While corruptions are kept from breaking out into scandal, while the soul contends against them, and is humbled for them (as the psalmist was), this conclusion must be maintained: *yet God is good.*

-3\.This *yet* looks back upon his misgivings.
+3\.
+This *yet* looks back upon his misgivings.
 There had been distrustful despondency upon the good man's heart.
 For from both the premises (viz., his sufferings and sinning) he had inferred this conclusion, Ps 73:13, *Verily I have cleansed my heart in vain, and washed my hands in innocency.* As if he had said, "I have kept fasts, observed Sabbaths, heard sermons, made prayers, received sacraments, given alms, avoided sins, resisted temptations, withstood lusts, appeared for Christ and his cause and servants in vain": yea, his heart had added an asseveration (*verily*) to this faithless opinion, but now he is of another mind: *Yet God is good.* The administrations of God are not according to the sad surmises of his people's misgiving hearts.
 For, though they through diffidence are apt to give up their holy labours as lost, and all their conscientious care and carriage as utterly cast away; *yet God is good to Israel.
 Simeon Ash, in a Sermon entitled "God's Incomparable Goodness unto Israel."* 1647.

 **Verse 1.** David opens the Psalm abruptly, and from this we learn what is worthy of particular notice, that, before he broke forth into this language, his mind had been agitated with many doubts and conflicting suggestions.
 As a brave and valiant champion, he had been exercised in very painful struggles and temptations; but, after long and arduous exertion, he at length succeeded in shaking off all perverse imaginations, and came to the conclusion that *yet* God is gracious to his servants, and the faithful guardian of their welfare.
 Thus these words contain a tacit contrast between the unhallowed imaginations suggested to him by Satan, and the testimony in favour of true religion with which he now strengthens himself, denouncing, as it were, the judgment of the flesh, in giving place to misgiving thoughts with respect to the providence of God.
 We see, then, how emphatic is this exclamation of the psalmist.
 He does not ascend into the chair to dispute after the manner of the philosophers, and to deliver his discourse in a style of studied oratory; but as if he had escaped from hell, he proclaims with a loud voice, and with impassioned feeling, that he had obtained the victory. *John Calvin.*